 Cornerstone Baptist Church had her first service on August 6, 2017.
 Until the end of 2017, we held services on Tuesdays and Sunday evenings.
 From January, 2018, on, we started Sunday morning services as well.

 As time went by, and I was still working a secular job, it was difficult and very tiring to do both a newborn ministry and a job.
 I cannot give 100% to both, therefore both suffer.
 The Lord led us to take this great step of faith to quit my secular job at the end of July, 2018.
 My heart aches most importantly because of the spiritual work that needs to be done!
-This is why we need to raise support.
-We would fulfill our calling from the Lord better because we would not be tied to a job.
-A good missionary friend (for whom I am greatly thankful) helps with renting the building.
-We have some support already, but we are completely in God's hands.
-We have set a smaller amount of support to raise since living here as a Hungarian is more affordable than as a foreign missionary.
-The exchange rate is also lower in Hungary, so things are cheaper than in Western countries, and we don't need a large amount of money per month to live.
+This is why we needed to raise support.
+We have good portion of the support that's needed, but we are completely in God's hands.
 Please pray about helping us financially, but most importantly support us with prayer.

 As the Bible says, the Harvest is plenteous but the laborers are few.
 We would like to ask you to pray for us and with us as we work to reach more and more Hungarians with the wonderful news of the gospel!